-Use the same version number.
+Usually use the same version number.
 (Sometimes you will use a slightly larger number, if the Checker Framework developers have improved the type annotations since the last release by the upstream maintainers.)
 If a newer version of the upstream library is available but that version is not available in org.checkerframework.annotatedlib, then open an issue requesting that the org.checkerframework.annotatedlib version be updated.

-There are two special cases.
+There is one special case.

-- The annotated JDK is automatically put on your classpath; you don't have to do anything special for it. - For the Javadoc classes in the JDK's com.sun.javadoc package, use the stub file checker/resources/javadoc.astub by using -Astubs=checker.jar/javadoc.astub.
-The "checker.jar" should be literal don't provide a path.
+• For the Java 8 version of the Javadoc classes in the JDK's com.sun.javadoc package, use the stub file checker/resources/javadoc.astub by using -Astubs=checker.jar/javadoc.astub.
+The "checker.jar" should be literal - don't provide a path.
 (This special syntax only works for "checker.jar".)